timmy-schmid/CLI-ATMSimulator/README.md

 Ensure that [gradle clean build test] works properly locally before you push any changes to the master branch as Jenkins will detect this and cause a build failure.
 Each time a build fails, we should aim to resolve the problem as soon as possible!!

+**How can one generate a JAR file and run it under different systems?**
+Check here for artifacts of the latest build: http://139.180.183.109/job/SOFT2412ASS1/lastSuccessfulBuild/artifact/

+Then, click on the (all files in zip) to download all files related to the assignment, include a JAR file.
+A JAR file is basically an archive file that zips or packages all files inside it together as one for distribution.
+To execute it and see what it contains, first find the location of where you downloaded it, then type in 'jar tvf JARFileName.jar' in the command line.

+Example: jar tvf archive/app/build/libs/app.jar  or jar tvf archive/app/build/libs/app-all.jar

 ### COMMAND PROCESS

-1. **FOLLOW THIS TO GRAB NEWEST CHANGES FROM GITHUB**, merging with your local branch files!!!! git checkout master --> git pull --> git checkout your_branch_name --> git merge master
+1. **FOLLOW THIS TO GRAB NEWEST CHANGES FROM GITHUB**, merging with your local branch files!! git checkout master --> git pull --> git checkout your_branch_name --> git merge master

 2. **FOLLOW THIS TO SUBMIT ONLY YOUR BRANCH/PART ONTO GITHUB!!**